There is one thing that I keep hearing from the media:

 My plan for personal growth

-As a recent graduate, I now have a more free time to think for myself, to read more books, to travel to new countries, and pursue on more interests like taking online courses, and learning Mandarin.
+As a recent graduate, I now have more free time to think for myself, to read more books, to travel to new countries, and pursue more interests like taking online courses and learning Mandarin.
 Here is my plan for personal growth in 2020.

 - Judge less